LangArthur/MachineLearning-tools/README.md

 All the algorithm implementation follow the AAlgorithm model.

-This model has two main method:
+This model has three main methods:
 - fit: it prepare your classifier with a training dataset
 - predict: give predictions for the given values
 - predict_proba: give the probability of the prediction